Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 A. Glycogen in the liver

-B. Glycogen in the liver and fat stores
+B. Glycogen in the muscles and liver

-D. Glycogen in the muscles and liver
+D. Glycogen in the muscles

 E. Glycogen in the muscles and fat stores